aristanetworks/avd-workshops/workshops/jinja-yaml.md

 radius-server host 192.168.1.10 vrf MGMT key radiusserverkey
 ```

 While that was simple, what if we have something more complex, like a dictionary with a list of dictionaries?
-Let's take a look at how this would be represented in Jinja using the following YAML data model from our `global.yml` file.
+Let's take a look at how this would be represented in Jinja using the following YAML data model:

 ```yaml
 ntp: